richardbatstone/WebPage-qa/README.md

 # webpage-qa

 This is a project to apply BloomburyAI's "Cape" (https://github.com/bloomsburyai/cape-webservices) model to web pages.
 Cape is a question-answer model that allows users to upload documents and ask natural language questions of those documents.
-This project describes a webapp which allows users to provide web page urls and ask questions of the web page's content.
+This project describes a webapp and associated API which allows users to provide web page urls and ask questions of the web page's content.

 ## Overview